palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 Now go to the Arduino IDE 1.5.8 and open the file called `RadioDevice32bit` by going to `File-->Examples-->OpenBCI_Radios-->RadioDevice32bit`.
 Make sure to use the same channel number for both the Host and the Device.

 *Important!* As of firmware version 2, you must first flash the board with the line `radio.flashNonVolatileMemory();` in the `setup()` function uncommented, then comment the line back out and program again.
 It is very important that you reprogram the board with the line commented out.
-We must do this because with firmware version two, the channel number is stored to non-volatile memory so we can change the channel number of the system from the PC/Driver.
+We must do this because with firmware version two, the channel number is stored to non-volatile memory so we can change the channel number of the system from the PC/Driver. *If this is your first time uploading firmware version two (your bought you board prior to July 2016), you may ignore this message the first time you upload radio code.*

 ![8-bitDeviceConnection](../assets/images/8-bitDeviceConnection.jpg)